ManonStripes/manonstripes.github.io/j-about.md

 <img class="col one right" src="/img/manon.jpg">

 Bonjour !<br/>
-I am Co-founder & Art Director at DTDA.
+I am Co-founder & Art Director at DTDA.<br/>
 <a href="http://www.dtda.fr/">DTDA</a> is a creative agency based in France.
 We work on exciting new challenges to deliver beautifuly crafted products.

 I like to make stuff, stuff that make your eyes happy!<br/>